 When I finished high school, I never imagined myself becoming a lawyer.
 I came from a simple family.
 My father was a taxi driver and my mother was a waitress.
 There were no lawyers in our family and we have no lawyer relatives at all.

 My salary as a tutor was barely enough to cover my tuition, law books, and all other expenses needed to finance my legal studies.
 In fact, in order for me to take my final exams, I have to borrow money from my girlfriend (now my wife).
 I was a bit ashamed of myself at that time.
 I felt inadequate.
-After that semester, I decided to quit law school, which I did.
+After that semester, I decided to quit law school.

 After quitting, I decided to be a call center agent.
 I was happy at first because I was earning a decent salary.
 But then, after two years of taking calls, I decided that was not how I want to spend the rest of my life.

 I decided to go back to law school.

 I decided to have a fresh start considering that I only finished one semester, which wasn’t much at all.

 During the first two years of my return, I was able to balance my call center work and law school quite fine.
 But just like everything in life, law school will not be complete without a daunting challenge.